About Duke Performances

 Duke Performances — the professional performing arts presenter at Duke University in Durham, North Carolina — engages diverse, virtuosic, and future-thinking artists from our own region and around the world to present meaningful and celebratory performances at Duke and in Durham, in service to our mission of enhancing learning and research, fostering community, and furthering the presentation of new performance.

-Annually, Duke Performances offers a robust season of 60 – 70 world-class performances, making extensive use of a network of Duke and Durham venues, and presenting artists spanning classical, new music, jazz, Americana, independent rock, international music, theater, and dance.
+Annually, Duke Performances offers a robust season of world-class performances, making use of a network of over 12 Duke and Durham venues, and presenting artists spanning classical, new music, jazz, Americana, hip-hop, independent rock, international music, theater, and dance.

 Duke Performances is managed by the Vice Provost for the Arts and the team at Duke Arts.
 Staff contact details and other information is available at arts.duke.edu.

 Duke University has a long-standing history of presenting the world’s leading artists to its community.
 J. Foster “Bishop” Barnes, Director of Chapel Music at Duke Chapel, founded and served as Director of the Duke Artists Series from 1931 to 1956.
 The Artists Series’ mission was to offer the finest in classical music, opera, and dance to the Duke and Durham communities.
 William J. Griffith III, Director of both the Student Union and Student Activities, followed Barnes as Director of the Artists Series, serving from 1956 to 1969.